omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 useful feature of the IDE is the XSWT Preview, where you can preview the form being edited (it updates when you save the file).
-The Preview should open automatically when you open the XSWT file; if it does not (or you close it), you can access it via the Window|Show View... menu item.
+The Preview should open automatically when you open the XSWT file; if it does not (or you close it), you can access it via the `Window|Show View...` menu item.

 Some (custom) widgets may not appear in the Preview; this is because the Preview does not load jar files from the projects.
-(XXX This may get fixed.)

 ==== Editing Template Files